dotnet/docs/docs/framework/wcf/samples/strongly-typed-extensions-sample.md

 ---
-title: "Strongly-Typed Extensions Sample" ms.date: "03/30/2017"
+title: "Strongly typed Extensions Sample" ms.date: "03/30/2017" ms.assetid: 02220f11-1a83-441c-9e5a-85f9a9367572
-ms.assetid: 02220f11-1a83-441c-9e5a-85f9a9367572
 ---
-# Strongly-Typed Extensions Sample
+# Strongly typed extensions sample

 The sample uses the <xref:System.ServiceModel.Syndication.SyndicationFeed> class for the purposes of the example.
 However, the patterns demonstrated in this sample can be used with all of the Syndication classes that support extension data.

  The Syndication object model (<xref:System.ServiceModel.Syndication.SyndicationFeed>, <xref:System.ServiceModel.Syndication.SyndicationItem>, and related classes) supports loosely-typed access to extension data by using the <xref:System.ServiceModel.Syndication.SyndicationFeed.AttributeExtensions%2A> and <xref:System.ServiceModel.Syndication.SyndicationFeed.ElementExtensions%2A> properties.
-This sample shows how to provide strongly-typed access to extension data by implementing custom derived classes of <xref:System.ServiceModel.Syndication.SyndicationFeed> and <xref:System.ServiceModel.Syndication.SyndicationItem> that make available certain application-specific extensions as strongly-typed properties.
+This sample shows how to provide strongly typed access to extension data by implementing custom derived classes of <xref:System.ServiceModel.Syndication.SyndicationFeed> and <xref:System.ServiceModel.Syndication.SyndicationItem> that make available certain application-specific extensions as strongly typed properties.

  As an example, this sample shows how to implement an extension element defined in the proposed Atom Threading Extensions RFC.
 This is for demonstration purposes only and this sample is not intended to be a full implementation of the proposed specification.